MrNbr/MrNbr/README.md

 - 🔭 I’m currently working on **Accenture**, as part of the Big Data team

-- 🌱 I’m currently learning **Python and Scala, for Big Data workload.
+- 🌱 I’m currently learning **Python and Scala, for Big Data workloads.
 Also, my next steps will be to start on web development with HTML + CSS + JS**

 - 👯 I’m looking to collaborate on **any motivating project**